 I was initiated into Hatha Yoga through Fred the dishwasher at 16 years old.
-He taught me how to perform the physical movements of Surya Namaskara.
-I practiced Sun Salutations on the beach near my home and had a solitary mystical awakening where I experienced a sacred oneness with the sun, sky, water, earth and all the elemental forces that make up the world.
-This caused me to feel disconnected from the ordinary pursuits of people my age and I lost interest in school and the future it promised even though I still got good grades.
-By the time I finished high school I had turned into a rebel who wanted nothing to do with going to college, getting married, settling down to a steady job and having a house in the suburbs and the rest of the orthodox ways of negotiating life.
+He taught me how to perform the physical movements and poses of Surya Namaskara.
+I practiced by myself outside on an isolated beach near where I lived.
+The combination of movements, breathing, concentration and being outside in solitude with the earth, waters, sky, air, and space as my companions led me to have a sort of mystical awakening where I experienced a sacred oneness with the elemental forces and everything in existence.
+Strangely the experience of profound unity with all things also caused me to feel disconnected from the ordinary pursuits of people my age and I lost interest in school and the future it promised even though I still got good grades.
+By the time I finished high school I had turned into a rebel who wanted nothing to do with going to college, getting married, settling down to a steady job and having a house in the suburbs or other prescribed orthodox ways of negotiating life.

 I found kindred spirits in the world of punk rock in Seattle in the early 80’s.
 And yet unlike my punk friends I continued to do Sun Salutations and oddly this meant that my rebelliousness and the yearnings of my spirit searched for expression in two opposing outlets.
-On one hand I became steeped in the punk counter culture and listened to the angry punk music whose lyrics lashed at societal hypocrisy, political corruption, injustice, needless violence and war, the stupidity of conforming, and general pandemic or creative deadness that appeared to afflict most elders.
-I even took up the bass, began to play the music instead of just listening to it.
+On one hand I became steeped in the punk counter culture and listened to the angry punk music whose lyrics lashed out at societal hypocrisy, political corruption, injustice, needless violence and war, the stupidity of conforming, and general pandemic or creative deadness that appeared to afflict most elders.
+I even took up the bass, began to play protest music instead of just listening to it.
 I had fantasies of using my shy voice to be a bigger part of speaking out against all the wrong that I saw and felt was taking place.
-The other outlet for my rebellious spirit came from the unlikely source of the Sun Salutations that I stubbornly and inexplicably continued to do no matter what else I was doing.
+The other outlet for my rebellious spirit came from the unlikely source of doing Sun Salutations—no matter what I stubbornly and inexplicably continued in this small practice in any and every condition.

 My first experiences of doing Sun Salutations had made a deep impression on me maybe because I felt that I had a direct experience of another, more real, immediate, and beautiful realm.
-I was not entirely clear what I had found but at least I knew there was something else besides this ordinary, unsatisfying world.
-But I didn’t think you could formally attempt to reach the invisibile spiritual realm through discipline and systematic study.
-When I came across the writings of Alan Watts and Jack Kerouac I found a connection between my rebelliousness and my experiences of doing Sun Salutations.
+I was not entirely clear on what I had found but at least I knew there was something else besides this ordinary, unsatisfying world.
+I didn’t yet know that one could formally attempt to reach the invisible spiritual realm through the discipline of a systematic study.
+As a punk I came across the writings of Alan Watts and Jack Kerouac and found new further connections between my rebelliousness and the sacredness I experienced doing Sun Salutations.
 Here are a couple examples of their words.

 “Colleges being nothing but grooming schools for the middle-class non-identity which usually finds its perfect expression on the outskirts of the campus in rows of well-to-do houses with lawns and television sets in each living room with everybody looking at the same thing and thinking the same thing at the same time while the Japhies of the world go prowling in the wilderness to hear the voice crying in the wilderness, to find the ecstacy of the stars, to find the dark mysterious secret of the origin of faceless wonderless crapulous civilization.”